Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Smoked Spatchcock Turkey FAQs

-To spatchcock a turkey, pat the turkey dry, then rest it breast-side down on a cutting board.
+To spatch a turkey, pat the turkey dry, then rest it breast-side down on a cutting board.
 Using kitchen shears, cut along the back side of the turkey using the spine as a guide.
-Make the cut from end to end and repeat on the other side.
-Remove the spine, then turn the turkey over and give the breast a gentle push in the middle to separate the breast bone.
+Cut end to end and repeat on the other side.
+Remove the spine, then turn the turkey over and gently push the breast in the middle to separate the breast bone.
 Push until it starts to give way and lays flatter.

 Spatchcock turkey, cooked on the smoker after a dry brine, has an amazing flavor.
 Thanks to the spatchcock technique, it cooks more evenly than a turkey that has not been butterflied, and as a result is very moist and tender.